jes/ricochet-group/README.md

     $ go get

-(This may take a while and process no output).
+(This may take a while and produce no output).
 Build ricochet-group:

     $ go build